tristanbatchler/tbat.me/_posts/2024-11-08-godot-golang-mmo-intro.md

 2. **Implement game logic:** The next few parts will bring our MMO to life with real-time game state management techniques and opportunities to really polish the look and feel.
 3. **Deploy to the cloud:** lifts our project off our local machine and into the hands of players from across the world.
 We will discuss security, platforms, and other nuances to consider when publishing your game.

 Let's dive into this journey together!
-Head to [the next post](/2024/11/09/godot-golang-mmo-part-1) to get started building your server and client.
+Head to <strong><a href="/2024/11/09/godot-golang-mmo-part-1" class="sparkle-less">the next post</a></strong> to get started building your server and client.

 ---